Cape May Seashore Lines: History

 The Cape May rail line was constructed in 1863 by the Tuckahoe & Cape May Railroad and was operated by the Philadelphia & Reading Railway's Atlantic City Railroad, later becoming part of the Pennsylvania-Reading Seashore Lines (PRSL).
 Known as "The Steel Speedway to the Shore," it eventually became part of Conrail (CR), which ceased passenger service in 1981 and freight service on October 10, 1983.
 The line was subsequently sold to New Jersey Transit as their Cape May Branch.

 Cape May Seashore Lines (CMSL) was established by CEO Tony Macrie in January 1984.
 Regular train service between Cape May Court House and Cold Spring Village began in 1996 and extended to Cape May City in 1999 following the repair of the swing bridge over the Cape May Canal.
 In 2005, mechanical issues with the swing bridge halted trains from entering Cape May City.
 Although the bridge was repaired in 2006, an April 2007 storm damaged the tracks, leaving locomotives stranded in Tuckahoe.
 Passenger service between Rio Grande and Cape May City resumed on October 12, 2009.
 In 2020, CMSL partnered with railbiking company Revolution Rail offering excursions over approximately two miles of trackage between Cape May station and the swing bridge over Cape May Canal.

-CMSL currently operates excursion trains on 15 miles of the former Beesley's Point Secondary between Tuckahoe and Richland.
+CMSL currently operates excursion trains on 15 miles of the former Beesley's Point Secondary between Tuckahoe and Richland, and 5 miles of the Cape May Branch between Tuckahoe and Woodbine.
 The current passenger train operations include themed services such as the Valentine’s Express, Easter Bunny Express, and Santa Express.
 Trainsets primarily consist of the railroad's two GP38 diesel locomotives and several passenger cars.
 CMSL also offers excursions for community and corporate events.

 In November 2021, CMSL filed with the Surface Transportation Board to operate freight rail service on the Beesley's Point Secondary Track between Winslow and Palermo, approximately 30 miles long.
 Service commenced in February 2022.

-In March 2025, filming was conducted in Milmay and Tuckahoe for an Untitled Steven Spielberg film using Seashore Lines locomotives, passenger cars and freight cars.
+In March 2025, filming was conducted in Milmay and Tuckahoe for the then-untitled Steven Spielberg film Disclosure Day using Seashore Lines locomotives, passenger cars and freight cars.

+During 2025 and 2026, CMSL work crews began repairs to several of the vandalized areas of trackage.
+On July 4, 2026, CMSL operated a passenger train movement to Woodbine for the first time since September 2010, to commemorate Woodbine's America250 celebration.